With its rich chestnut color and airy texture, pine straw mulch adds a striking natural touch to your landscape.

 Here are just a few examples of plants that thrive in acidic soil.

-Drawbacks Of Pine Straw
+The Cons Of Pine Straw

 Pine mulch is a great choice in a number of settings.
 But there are also a couple of drawbacks to consider.